rwvo/compiler_bug_loop_unrolling/README.md

 the program hangs.

 ## Generated assembly
-I dumped the assemble for both the version compiled with hcc-lc and hcc-hsail, and included them in the repository.
+I dumped the assembly for both the version compiled with hcc-lc and hcc-hsail using rocm-gdb, and included them in the repository.
 In the hcc-lc version, we see that the workitem_vgpr_count is 137.
 This is for a tile size of 32 * 32.
 It follows that the total register size for a workgroup is 32 * 32 * 137 * 4, which exceeds the size of the register file for a single GCN 3.0 Compute Unit (4 * 64Kb).